Grant Process

 Grants will be given to projects that demonstrate that they can make a difference.

-Projects should be your own initiative (but can be within an already existing NGO), and must show that they put the UWC mission into action, answering a real need and leaving an enduring benefit to the community they are serving.
+Projects should be your own initiative (but, can be within an existing NGO), and must show they put the UWC mission into action, answering a real need and leaving an enduring benefit to the community they are serving.
 They can be carried out anywhere in the world, for a minimum period of four weeks – maybe over the summer vacation, or as part of a gap year.

 Besides helping other people, it is important that you challenge yourself, learn new skills and develop your own identity and belief in yourself.

-2023 applicants please note:
+2024 applicants please note:

 Be original!
 Originality is one way of challenging yourself.
 Do something you haven’t done before.